Tyre Dispatch - V4C Final Production

 • 3PMSF (Three Peak Mountain Snowflake): ❄️ The mountain/snowflake symbol means tested for severe winter conditions.

 • E-mark (E4, E11, etc.): European type approval.
-Number indicates which country tested it.
+See our cert marks guide for closeups.

-• Colored dots: Red dot = high point for matching.
+• Coloured dots: Red dot = high point for matching.
 Yellow dot = light spot for valve alignment.
-(Factory use)

 Understanding the DOT Code